-Exempt Items of Tangible Personal Property (continued)

-Food Products

-In general, food products are exempt.
-The exemption extends to most of the common food products purchased at retail by consumers but excludes alcoholic or carbonated beverages, dietary supplements and food adjuncts, meals served for consumption in or on the seller's premises, hot prepared foods, and food served at places charging admission.

-NOTE: Exempt food products also include gum, candy,

-confectionery, bottled water, and various snack
+Exempt Items of Tangible Personal Property (continued) Food Products In general, food products are exempt.
+The exemption exter most of the common food products purchased at retail by consumers but excludes alcoholic or carbonated beverage dietary supplements and food adjuncts, meals served for consumption in or on the seller's premises, hot prepared for and food served at places charging admission.
+NOTE: Exempt food products also include gum, candy, confectionery, bottled water, and various snack foods.
+NOTE: An exemption is provided for meals served to students by schools or student organizations (this does not include sales through vending machines or in places that charge admission).

-foods.

-NOTE: An exemption is provided for meals served to

-students by schools or student organizations (this does not include sales through vending machines or in places that charge admission).

-Exempt Items of Tangible Personal Property (continued)

-Periodicals NOTE:

-Periodicals issued at least four, but not more than 60 times per year, sold by subscription and delivered by mail or common carrier are exempt from sales and use tax.
-Periodicals purchased by means other than subscription continue to be taxable.

-For purposes of this exemption, the term "periodical" is defined as any publication issued at regular intervals of no fewer than 4 or more than 60 times each year that covers topics of interest to the general public or an identifiable group and that demonstrates continuity of literary character and similarity in subject matter, style and format.

-Prescription Medicines

-Medicines are exempt if:

-- 1) prescribed for treatment of human beings and dispensed on prescription by a registered pharmacist; - 2) furnished by or sold to a licensed physician and surgeon, podiatrist, or dentist for patient treatment; - 3) furnished by a health facility pursuant to the order of a licensed physician or, - 4) furnished by a medical facility or clinic operated by this state or any political subdivision or municipal corporation.
+Exempt Items of Tangible Personal Property (continued) Periodicals NOTE: Periodicals issued at least four, but not more than 60 times per year, sold by subscription and delivered by mail or common carrier are exempt from sales and use tax.
+Periodicals purchased by means other than subscription continue to be taxable. as any publi or more that the general es of this exemption, the term "periodical" is defined ication issued at regular intervals of no fewer than 4 in 60 times each year that covers topics of interest to public or an identifiable group and that demonstrates i literary character and similarity in subject matter, rmat.
+Prescription Medicines prescribe prescription furnished podiatrist, o furnished licensed phy furnished are exempt if: ad for treatment of human beings and dispensed on by a registered pharmacist; by or sold to a licensed physician and surgeon, r dentist for patient treatment; by a health facility pursuant to the order of a ysician or, by a medical facility or clinic operated by this state or subdivision or municipal corporation.
+Resale Items property pur property is e price of the rchased for subsequent sale by Stanford and rchased that will become a component part of such exempt.
+However, sales tax must be collected on the property when it is sold.
+If the property is used before the purchaser becomes liable for use tax.
+Telephone Lines distribution and telegraph lines, electrical transmission and lines, and the poles, towers, or conduit by which they ed or in which they are contained, are exempt when e.

-Resale Items

-Property purchased for subsequent sale by Stanford and property purchased that will become a component part of such property is exempt.
-However, sales tax must be collected on the price of the property when it is sold.
-If the property is used before it is resold, the purchaser becomes liable for use tax.

-Telephone Lines

-Telephone and telegraph lines, electrical transmission and distribution lines, and the poles, towers, or conduit by which they are supported or in which they are contained, are exempt when sold in place.